foadgr/cigar_aligner/README.md

 (cigar-env) ➜ ls -R
 ```

-2. Execute the main specification and tests.
+2. Run the main specification alongside bells and whistles.
 Note: these will write results to a tab-delimited file in the relative path. `ls -R` to view results output in directory tree.

 ```bash
 (cigar-env) ➜ python cigar_task/task.py